-Dry Synthetic Fabrics Separately
+2. Dry Synthetic Fabrics Separately

-Vinegar Fabric Softener
+4. Vinegar Fabric Softener

-Wool Dryer Balls
+5. Wool Dryer Balls

 Using white vinegar in the dryer is another great trick for eliminating static.
 You can simply spray a clean washcloth, sock, pre-cut piece of cloth, or any other garment with vinegar.
 This item is then tossed into the dryer with everything else.
 The vinegar in the dryer will keep static down – and remember, the vinegar smell will be gone once things are dry.

 Soap nuts can be used as a green alternative to commercial laundry detergents.
-They’re actually a type of berry, and can be put in a muslin bag and tossed directly into the wash.
-(They can also be boiled down to make a liquid laundry soap.)
+They’re actually a type of berry and can be put in a muslin bag and tossed directly into the wash.
+(They can also be boiled down to make liquid laundry soap.)
 They already possess anti-static properties, so laundry that’s washed with soap nuts doesn’t require any other anti-static remedy.

-Aluminum Foil Ball
+8. Aluminum Foil Ball

 When first learning how to get rid of static cling I had great success with aluminum foil balls.
 Since then I have discovered all these other natural methods for reducing static.